 Deciding where in Australia you should live and study?
-Here’s 5 reasons why Perth should be at the top of your list.
+Here are 5 reasons why Perth should be at the top of your list.

 1. Cost of living

-Not only is Perth a great place to live, it’s affordable too!
+Not only is Perth a great place to live, but it’s also affordable too!

 When compared to Perth, consumer prices in Sydney are 7.95% higher (this includes items like clothing and electronics), grocery prices are 4.82% higher, and rent prices are a whopping 91.32% higher.
-To put these numbers into perspective, renting a one-bedroom apartment in Sydney outside the city centre will set you back $1956.54 a month, while in Perth it will cost you just $1028.86 a month.
+To put these numbers into perspective, renting a one-bedroom apartment in Sydney outside the city centre will set you back $1956.54 a month.
+In Perth, it will cost you just $1028.86 a month.
 While not as expensive, by moving to Melbourne you can expect to pay rent prices 33.56% higher than in Perth.

 2. One of the world’s most liveable cities

 Perth was also ranked the number two city in Australia in an annual survey on liveability and community values by realestate.com.au and market research group Ipsos.
-Residents ranked safety as the most important factor in determining a great place to live, followed by housing, high-quality health services and future job prospects.
+Residents ranked safety as the most important factor in determining a great place to live.
+This was followed by housing, high-quality health services and future job prospects.

 3. Mediterranean climate